d0c-s4vage/pct-vim/README.md

 ## Intro

-This plugin is intended to assist in code auditing by enabling one to annotate read-only source code from a text editor.
+This plugin is the vim implementation of the PCT method developed by @tmanning.
+It is intended to assist in code auditing by enabling one to annotate read-only source code from a text editor.
 This plugin is the vim implementation.
 See @tmanning for the textmate implementation.